 If you’re a victim of fraud, what should you do?

 - File a police report.
 Contact your local agency even if you feel that you have not suffered a loss.
 Scammers' activity may not appear until a long time after.
 Be prepared.

 - File an affidavit with your creditors.
 Most companies have an affidavit for situations such as these if you have suffered a loss or have become a victim.

 - Contact your creditors.
 Make sure to keep records such as statements or creditor correspondence.
 Document any phone conversation with names of representatives, dates and times.
 Follow up in writing with all contacts that you have made on the phone or in person.
 Use certified mail and request a return receipt.

 - Monitor your credit reports.
 Victims of identity theft should closely review financial records for several months after they discover the crime.
 Victims should review their credit reports once every three months in the first year of the theft, and once a year thereafter.
 Stay alert for other signs of identity theft.

 - The OCC Consumer Complaints and Assistance web site offers tips on the 419 Advance Fee scam, which is similar to a Cashier's Check scam.
 (U.S. Department of the Treasury)

 - The Federal Trade Commission's web site about online shopping is a wealth of information on fraud schemes while shopping online.
 The Internet shopping experience can be marred by unscrupulous dealers unless you heed some of the shopping tips on this web site.
-There are numerous PDF documents to download and print for further reading.

 - Free Annual Credit Reports, through the FACT Act of 2003.